passthejoe/blogPoster/README.md

 To run the script, you need the Ruby programming language, a compatible text editor and a few Ruby gems.

-Aside from a text editor, you need to install the following Ruby gems:
+Install the following Ruby gems:

 * `Nokogiri`
 * `Twitter`